mplspunk/awesome-privacy-engineering/README.md

     * [Fideslang](https://github.com/ethyca/fideslang) - Open-source description language for privacy to declare data types and data behaviors in your tech stack in order to simplify data privacy globally.
 Supports GDPR, CCPA, LGPD and ISO 19944.
     * [Fidesops](https://github.com/ethyca/fidesops) - DSAR Orchestration: Privacy Request automation to fulfill GDPR, CCPA, and LGPD data subject requests.
 * [Privado](https://github.com/Privado-Inc/privado) - Privado is an open source static code analysis tool to discover data flows in the code.
 It detects the personal data being processed, and further maps the journey of the data from the point of collection to going to interesting sinks such as third parties, databases, logs, and internal APIs.
+* [Detecting PII Using Amazon Comprehend](https://docs.aws.amazon.com/comprehend/latest/dg/get-started-api-pii.html) - To detect entities that contain personally identifiable information (PII) in a document, use the Amazon Comprehend DetectPiiEntities operation.
-* [Octopii](https://github.com/redhuntlabs/Octopii) - Octopii is an open-source AI-powered Personal Identifiable Information (PII) scanner that can look for image assets such as Government IDs, passports, photos and signatures in a directory.
+* [Octopii](https://github.com/redhuntlabs/Octopii) - Octopii is an open-source AI-powered PII scanner that can look for image assets such as Government IDs, passports, photos and signatures in a directory.

 ### Privacy Tech Series by [Lea Kissner](https://twitter.com/leakissner?lang=en)
 ---